algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Functionnal Specification.md

 # Glossary

-LED : a LED is an electric component which create light when a current goes through it.
+LED : an LED is an electric component which create light when a current goes through it.

 Signage : a signage is all LEDs together which shapes the logo that the client needs.